Celebrating National Recycling Week (NRW) from 10-16 November 2014, Planet Ark’s Head of Campaigns, Brad Gray, said:

 Place your empty aerosol cans straight into your recycling bin, along with other aluminium or steel household packaging.
 Make sure that you do not pierce or squash them!

-Most of us are good at recycling kitchen and household aerosols, but don't forget to recycle those empty personal care aerosols that you have thrown away in your bathroom or bedroom bins!
+Most of us are good at recycling kitchen and household aerosols, but don't forget to recycle those empty personal care aerosols that you have finished with!

 Remember that only empty aerosols should be put in your recycling - here is a helpful video on how to recycle your aerosols!